 iPhone 12 mini - Best way to get the 2020 iPhone for less

 We've ranked the 12 higher because its larger screen (6.1in, rather than 5.4in) is more in line with what today's buyers expect from their smartphones.
 But our experiences suggest that the more petite 12 mini offers a perfectly usable amount of screen space - remember that a display of this approximate size was regarded as large when the iPhone 6 Plus came out - as well as being cheaper and more portable.

 Aside from size, the 12 mini is a brilliantly featured and specced phone, with superb cameras, a secure and user-friendly operating system, and processing power to burn.
 Since Apple has dropped the price of the two iPhone 12 models, this is a great way to get the last generation's iPhone at a fraction of the cost.

 Read our iPhone 12 mini review for more information.

 iPhone 11 - Best for value

 Before the 12-series handsets came out in 2020 the iPhone 11 was the clear leader of this chart, offering a superb blend of features and value.

-And it remains a very decent phone with a large screen and a price tag that's more appealing than ever - if you can live without the updates in the new generation.
+However, it's not all good.
 This phone's 6.1in LCD screen, for example, seems more of a hindrance now because OLED displays are available across the iPhone 13 and 12-series (rather than being confined to the Pro models, as they were in 2019).
 It's also not 5G-ready, which is something to consider if you want to keep the phone for a few years, and its A13 processor has about a year less of future-proofing than the new A14.